mdxtoc/qtpi/docs/qtpi_description.md

 Learning from my experience of separation logic, I implemented a *dispose* channel of qbits.
 Send a qbit down the *dispose* channel and it has gone.
 It will be made available to be recycled, unless it is entangled, in which case it may be made available later.
 Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](./ownership.html) for explanation).

-Because I didn't want to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
+Because I didn't know how to add one-way channels to the language, if you read from the *dispose* channel you get a new qbit.
 Ho ho?

 ## Restrictions

-All for *resourcing* reasons.
-See [the resourcing document](./ownership.html) for explanation.
+Qbits are big fragile things.
+They are measured, sent through gates, transmitted through channels.
+Protocol descriptions (e.g. QKD) talk of processes sending qbits to each other and separately communicating information like basis and value over classical channels.
+So although you could reasonably expect to be able to make lists of qbits, tuples of qbits and the like, for simplicity of description of protocols you cannot.
+This also massively simplifies *resourcing*: see [the resourcing document](./ownership.html) for explanation.

+The qbit world is further separated from the classical world by restrictions on bindings and functions.
+The binding restriction simplifies resource-checking, but it's really there for aesthetic reasons.

+It is impossible to branch according to the state or identity of a qbit.
+(In unsimulated real life you couldn't ...)

+  * **A channel is either `^qbit` or `^classical`**.

+  * **A process argument is either `qbit`, `^qbit`,  or classical**.

+  * **No qbit-valued conditionals as  process argument or send argument**.

+  	Conditionals include `if` and pattern-matching.
+It's ok to have qbit-valued conditionals in other positions, such as

+  			if a=0 then q1 else q2 fi >> _H

+  * **`let`, and patterns, can only bind classical values**.

+  * **A function application can only deliver a classical value**.

   * **No comparison of qbits, or values containing qbits**.

-  * **A channel is either `^qbit` or `^classical`**.

-  * **Function applications can't deliver qbits, or values containing qbits**.

-	Pattern matching softens the blow of this restriction, allowing you to take apart lists and tuples containing qbits.
+  	Given the other restrictions, such comparisons would be more or less useless anyway.

+  * **Library functions don't expose simulation state**.

+  	There used to be a function *qbit_state* which allowed you to peek at a qbit's internal state.
+Useful for diagnostic printing, I thought.
+Then I realised it allowed the program to branch on whether a pair of qbits are entangled or not, by comparing the results of *qbit_state* on them.
+Horror!

+  	Not all is lost: there's *print_qbit*, and the `-verbose qsim` switch allows you to watch the simulation.

+  	This is a restriction on the implementation of the language.
+Not sure how to police it ... especially if I allow downloadable libraries.
+Hmm.

 ## Program description

 A program is a sequence of process definitions.
 One of the process descriptions must be `System`, which must have no parameters.
+(And soon we will have user-defined functions.)

 * Process definition